tnichols217/notes/college/Interview Prep.md

 ## What are your strengths and weaknesses?

-1. I can't say no to taking on new projects, so I learned how to manage my time more wisely and use planners and calendars to keep me on track
+1. I find it difficult to decline taking on new projects, so I learned how to manage my time more wisely and use planners and calendars to keep me on track
 2. Being highly dedicated and persistent on anything that intrigues me
 3. I have an inquisitive nature